wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     *   (a) the borrower's end-of-year repayment obligation for a tax year is $1,000 or more; or

-    *   (b) the borrower has not made a declaration of adjusted net income for a tax year, provided a return of income, or provided details of his or her annual gross income and annual gross deductions under [section 114][149] for a tax year, and the amount of the borrower's end-of-year repayment obligation for the immediately preceding tax year was $1,000 or more.
+    *   (b) the borrower has not made a declaration of adjusted net income for a tax year, provided a return of income, or provided details of his or her adjusted net income under [section 114][149] for a tax year, and the amount of the borrower's end-of-year repayment obligation for the immediately preceding tax year was $1,000 or more.

     (3) A borrower must also pay interim payments for the next tax year---